Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

 Observe that, in every graphical representation of \(\VanGenparam01[i_1, i_2, i_3]\), at every vertex, the sum of the coefficients on edges oriented out of that vertex equals the sum of the coefficients on edges oriented in to that vertex.
-Indeed, we can interpret \(\VanGenparam01[i_1, i_2, i_3]\) as a \emph{circulation} in which one unit of flow travels around a simple 3-cycle \({i_1}\to {i_2}\to {i_3}\to {i_1}\).
-The coefficient on an oriented edge \({i_1}\to {i_2}\) measures how much flow is traveling in the direction \({i_1}\to {i_2}\), with negatives representing flow in the opposite direction.
-That the sum of coefficients on outgoing edges equals the sum of coefficients on incoming edges means that this circulation satisfies a \emph{conservation law} at every vertex: the total flow in equals the total flow out.
+Indeed, we can interpret \(\VanGenparam01[i_1, i_2, i_3]\) as a \emph{circulation} in which one unit of flow travels around a simple 3-cycle \(v_{i_1} \to v_{i_2}\to v_{i_3}\to v_{i_1}\).
+The coefficient on an oriented edge \(v_1\to v_2\) measures how much flow is traveling in the direction \(v_1\to v_2\), with negatives representing flow in the opposite direction.
+That the sum of coefficients on outgoing edges equals the sum of coefficients on incoming edges reflects the defining property of a circulation, namely that the \emph{conservation law} holds at every vertex: the total flow in equals the total flow out.

-Since every degree-2 polynomial in \(\VanIdeal{\RFEparam01}\) is a linear combinations of instantiations of \(\VanGenparam01\), each is represented by a circulation \emph{that also satisfies the conservation law}.
-Thus conservation is a necessary condition for membership in \(\VanIdeal{\RFEparam01}\).
-Not every polynomial satisfies this condition: consider, for example, any lone monomial, or a sum of variable-disjoint monomials.
+Conservation is maintained under linear combinations.
+Since every degree-2 polynomial $p$ in \(\VanIdeal{\RFEparam01}\) is a linear combination of instantiations of \(\VanGenparam01\), the representation of $p$ also satisfies the conservation law at every vertex, \ie, the representation of $p$ is a circulation.
+Thus, conservation is a necessary condition for membership in \(\VanIdeal{\RFEparam01}\).

-Indeed, conservation is \emph{sufficient} for ideal membership as well.
-It is folklore that every circulation that satisfies conservation can be decomposed as a linear combination of unit circulations around simple cycles.
-Unit circulations around simple cycles can be decomposed as a sum of unit circulations on 3-cycles; this is depicted for a 5-cycle below, where each edge indicates unit flow:
+Conservation is \emph{sufficient} for ideal membership, as well.
+By definition, conservation at every vertex means that the representation is a circulation.
+By the well-known flow decomposition theorem (see, \eg, \cite[p.~80-81]{AMO93}), every circulation can be decomposed into a superposition of circulations around simple cycles.
+A unit circulation around a simple cycle can be decomposed into a sum of unit circulations around 3-cycles; this is depicted for a 5-cycle below, where each edge indicates unit flow: